Kishkuman13/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a library that add the ability to manage the state of applications and interact easily with the DOM.
+This is done by using a virtual DOM.

 1. Describe component state.

+State is an object that stores properties that can be used to change components.

 1. Describe props.

+Props are immutable objects that contain arguments passed to React components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside of the scope of the current function.
+You can sync effects with specific state or props by using the useEffect hook and passing in a dependency array.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.